Skip to main content

 Tailor the summary per role

 The same projects can support different summary framings.
 For a fintech role: emphasize the payments project and the latency win.
 For a developer-tools role: emphasize the API design or the open-source work.
-Rewriting three lines per application is the highest-ROI 90 seconds you can spend on your job hunt — it lifts response rates measurably more than rewriting bullets.
+Rewriting three lines per application is the highest-ROI 90 seconds you can spend on your job hunt; it lifts response rates measurably more than rewriting bullets.
+If I had to pick one line on the whole resume to tune per company, it's this one.

 Frequently asked questions